 - Siri voice command.
 What’s an Apple device without Siri?

 - A virtual keyboard.
 According to a Bloomberg article published in January, the Apple VR headset will feature a virtual keyboard.

 Apple VR and mixed reality headset release date

 The Apple VR headset is slated to hit store shelves in 2022, according to The Information.
 The Cupertino-based giant is also reportedly planning on releasing a sleeker headset in 2023.
 So if you’re interested in Apple VR, but you want a more svelte headset, it’s best to wait a year after Apple’s first VR headset launch.

 Apple allegedly told its employees that it would start reaching out to developers to build software for its VR headset in 2021.

-But Apple isn’t known for caring about consumer’s pockets and we’re pretty sure its VR headset will implement the notorious Apple tax.
-Perhaps its headset will mirror the price tag of other premium systems, such as Magic Leap’s $2,295 AR goggles and Microsoft’s $3,500 Hololens 2.
+The Apple VR headset will reportedly cost a whopping $3,000, which mirrors the price tag of other premium systems such as Magic Leap's $2,295 AR goggles and Microsoft’s $3,500 Hololens 2.